-Simply put: eCPM stands for effective cost per mille and can be calculated regardless of what buying method is being used.
+Simply put, eCPM stands for effective cost per mille (i.e., thousand impressions) and is calculated regardless of what buying method is used for the campaign.

 How is eCPM calculated?

 eCPM is calculated similarly to how CPM is calculated.
 It’s the total cost of the campaign divided by the number of impressions generated divided by 1,000, which gives you the total cost per a thousand impressions.
 The real benefit of eCPM is when you are comparing the value across different buying models, like CPC and CPA.

 If you’re reviewing your paid search campaigns on AdWords, you’ll be evaluating performance based on a CPC buying model.
 For example, if your campaign delivered 2 million impressions and generated 5,000 clicks, your CPC would be $.50.

 - Your campaign spend if you had 5,000 clicks at $.50 would be $2,500